garciadavid2000/chatroom-client-server/README.md

 Now that the server is running you should see a screen that looks like this
 ![dashboard.png](landing.png)
 To create and join a chatroom, simply click the create and join new room button.
 This will prompt you for a username and notify to everybody else in the room that you have joined.
+You can enter text into the text field by either typing text and pressing send or typing text and pressing 'enter' on your keyboard.
 Now you can begin messaging.
 If another user wishes to use the same room, open another tab and paste http://localhost:8080/WSChatServer-1.0-SNAPSHOT/.
 If the room the first user is in does not show up in the list of chat rooms, simply press the refresh button under the join room button and then click the button that appears to join the room.
 This will repeat the username setting process and now both users should be able to talk to each other.
 This process can be repeated by creating more chat rooms and swapping between rooms at the user's will.
 A notification will be sent to everybody else in a room whenever a user leaves and a set username prompt will always be shown